Will there be another Detective Erika Foster novel?

-And I have also written a stand-alone novel:
+And I have also written a stand-alone romantic comedy novel:

 Are your books available in other languages?

-My books are available in twenty-nine languages, so far.
+My books are available in thirty languages, so far.
 They have been translated or are in the process of being translated into these territories; Brazil, China, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Israel, Italy, Korea, Lithuania, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Thailand, and Turkey.
 For a full list with links to publishers’ websites CLICK HERE (opens in a new window).

 Why doesn’t Erika Foster carry a gun?